Branly76/Instrument-backtester-for-python/README.md

 The communication is based on sockets(server/client).
 The BT is the server and a python script is the client.
 The communication with the BT server is all done in a python script "*Pytrader_BT_V1_01.py*" by easy to understand function calls.

-For switching to live trading a Pytrader_API for MT4 and MT5 are available.
+For switching to live trading a "*Pytrader_API*" for MT4 and MT5 are available.
+Function calls are for 95% the same.

 Extended documentation is available and also a "*Demo_BT.py*" in which it is easy to see how to use the system.